AliGhorashiCMT/Topological-Prevalence/README.md

 MPB calculations of gyroelectric Fourier lattices in the presence of a magnetic field.

 ### Other relevant Julia files
-1. `./symeigs/wyckoffs_dict.jl`: Enumerates the wyckoff positions for each space group that maintain C_n rotational symmetry
+1. `./symeigs/wyckoffs_dict.jl`: Enumerates the Wyckoff positions for each space group that maintain $C_n$ rotational symmetry
 2. `./plotting_utilities.jl`: Methods for plotting Fourier lattices at high resolution.
 One passes a Fourier lattice `flat` along with real space lattice vectors, `Rs` and either an isovalue `isoval` or filling `filling`.
 If the keyword argument `in_polygon` is set to true, the lattice is only plotted within the cell `c`, which may be a Wigner-Seitz cell, for instance.